Understanding Nomophobia: The Modern Crisis of Digital Attachment

 Treating the Problem

 Given the wide range of uses and needs for these devices in our society, getting rid of our phones is not likely to be considered a viable solution.
 Experts propose that creating some boundaries on phone usage may reduce the levels of anxiety and stress experienced when separated from our devices.
-Deliberately designating a specific time each day to put away our phones can help reduce the distress related to this attachment.
+There are two types of recommended boundaries:

 Individuals could benefit from continued awareness of these patterns and trends.
 Being more mindful and intentional about how and when we utilize our phones can reduce the problems that arise.
 Fostering positive and healthy ways to use this valued resource is necessary.